DnD 5e - Practical Guide to Multiclassing

 - : You'll have two uses of Channel Divinity, but you're still more likely to save this for yourself so this isn't a big improvement.

-Druid are a difficult choice as a multiclass option.
+Druids are a difficult choice as a multiclass option.
 Their class features are often heavily dependent on class level, and even one level in the class disallows metal armor so anything more protective than studded leather is off limits.

 - : This is a terrible level.
 Druid spellcasting is fine, but Druidic is very situational so you're basically just getting the spellcasting.
 Access to some Druid-exclusive spells like Shillelagh and Goodberry is nice, but rarely worth a level when you can get them from Magic Initiate.

-- : Wild Shape is a really neat ability with some interesting utility options, but it's not a good combat option if you're just dipping into druid, and you need to invest a lot of levels to enable swim speeds and eventually fly speeds.
+If you're using the Optional Class Features, Wild Companion offers easy access to a disposable familiar, as well as a meaningful way to spend your Wild Shape usage pool if you don't take a subclass that can use it to good effect. : Wild Shape is a really neat ability with some interesting utility options, but it's not a good combat option if you're just dipping into druid, and you need to invest a lot of levels to enable swim speeds and eventually fly speeds.

 - : Varies.